akohli74/weblib/README.md

 ## Installation
 Currently, WebLib utilizes Angular.
-To install, git clone to your desired folder.
+To install and run, git clone to your desired folder.
 Go into the folder and run: